 If you are unable to come to Parliament House for a tour, give us a call and we will bring the Parliament to you!

 Legislative Assembly Tour Guides visit schools in metropolitan Melbourne to conduct a Parliament Role Play in the class room.
 Using props and equipment including banners, nameplates, and a replica Mace, the classroom is set up to replicate the Legislative Assembly chamber at Parliament House.
 The topics covered align with curriculum requirements such as Victorian Curriculum F-10, VCE Legal Studies and Australian Politics Study Guides.

 Role play teaches students how the Parliament of Victoria:

 - makes laws

 - has a rich and colourful history

 Metropolitan school visits are available for students in years 5, 6 and 7 and VCE.
-Bookings can be made for non-sitting days at 10.00 am.
-The visit will last for approximately ninety minutes and it is important that sufficient time is allocated to ensure the presentation is completed.
+Bookings can be made for non-sitting weeks and Mondays, Tuesdays and Fridays of sitting weeks at 10.00 am.
+The visit will last approximately ninety minutes and it is important that sufficient time is allocated to ensure the presentation is completed.
 To check for available times see the Booking Availability.

 The maximum number of students for each vist is 30.